Secure Your Project Insight Data with Permissions

 If you play different roles for the organization, you can be assigned to more than one group.
 Also, it is a best practice to use groups rather than permissions by user as you can join members to groups or remove them without changing your permissions each time.

 You can add a new group by typing in the gray line, and hit save.
 That easy.

 To add users to that group, click the Users icon.

 On the left side, it shows all the available users in the system and the box on the right side, shows the user of the group.

 Double click on a user name to add that user to the group.

 Click Save to save it.

-There is one group that has special functions in Project Insight and that is the All Authenticated Users group.
-By default, every user in the system belongs to this group.
-You cannot change this default group or add or remove users.
+Two groups that have special functions in Project Insight are the All Authenticated Users group and the System Administrators group.
+By default, every user in the system belongs to All Authenticated Users.
+And those users set as System Administrators are in the System Administrators group.
+You cannot change these default groups or add or remove users.